 - Making croutons is a way to extend the life of bread that would otherwise be thrown out or get too old to eat.

-- Slice the bread into pieces about one square inch or whatever size you want the croutons to be.
-Typically croutons are bite-sized.
+- Slice the bread into pieces about 1 square inch (or whatever size you want the croutons to be).
+Typically, croutons are bite-sized.

-- Melt the butter in the microwave for a minute or two, or you can melt the butter in a pan on the stove.
+- Melt the butter in the microwave for 1-2 minutes, or you can melt the butter in a pan on the stove.

 - Mix the spices, salt, pepper, and Parmesan into the butter.
 There isn't a precise amount needed.
 Add according to your taste preference.
-Approximately 1 teaspoon each of the spices and a 1/2 cup of the Parmesan.
+I used approximately 1 teaspoon each of the spices and a 1/2 cup of the Parmesan.

 - Pour the butter mixture over the bread pieces.